-On that note: try to fill your beds all the way up!
-They don’t need to be overflowing necessarily, but at least up to within a couple inches of the top.
+Fill garden beds all the way up – within a couple inches of the top!
 When you first water the bed, it will compact and sink down a little.
 Depending on how much it sinks, you may want to top it off with another layer of compost or soil.
 Filling shallow raised garden beds (e.g. 1 foot deep or less) as full as possible is especially important.
 Empty space in the left bed is wasted space for happy plant roots

-Most “virgin” soil will probably need some amending with mild, balanced, slow-release fertilizers to keep your plants healthy, happy, and productive!
+Most “virgin” soil (especially topsoil) will need some amending with mild, balanced, slow-release fertilizers to keep your plants healthy, happy, and productive!
 This is true whether it comes trucked in bulk or from a bag.

 If you filled your raised garden bed primarily with high-quality organic bagged soils and compost, you can go pretty light on the fertilizer for the first growing season.
 Those bags usually contain pre-amended soil with light fertilizer and some compost added.
 But as the next growing season comes around, you’ll want to start implementing a fertilizer routine for your raised garden beds.
 As your plants grow, they will use up a lot of the available nutrients in the soil.
 If you fail to amend the beds in preparation for the new crops, you set them up to flounder and starve!

 On the flip side, if you started primarily with bulk soil and compost from a local landscape company, you’ll most definitely want to add fertilizer from the start.
-That is, unless they say that it is already amended.
+That is, unless they say that it’s already amended.
 Though I don’t think that is common practice for most bulk material.

-Every gardener is going to have their own methods and opinions about fertilizers and amendments.
+Every gardener has their own preferences for fertilizers and amendments.
 Let me tell you about ours, and then you can make you own decisions and research further from there!

 We don’t ever use the “heavy-hitter” fertilizers, like blood meal, bone meal, or feather meal.
 I call them heavy-hitters because they’re usually really high in one macronutrient or another – nitrogen, phosphorus, or potassium (NPK).
 While all those nutrients are essential, we don’t feel the need to dose our plants heavily with animal byproducts.
 Due to their strength, there is an increased risk for shocking and “burning” your plants.
-With all of the compost, worm castings, aerated compost tea, and other more natural, mild amendments and practices we use, we just don’t find the former to be necessary!
+Between the compost, worm castings, aerated compost tea, and other more natural, mild amendments and practices we feed our soil, we just don’t find the former to be necessary!

 Let’s talk about what we DO use.

-Instead of those “heavy hitters”, we prefer to add more mellow, balanced, slow-release, plant-based fertilizers to our raised bed soil.
+We prefer to add mellow, balanced, slow-release, plant-based fertilizers to our raised bed soil.
 Down-To-Earth brand has been our go-to for the past several years, though we use other brands at times too.
 The main products we use are kelp meal, neem meal, alfalfa meal, or this vegan all-purpose fertilizer.
 They’re all OMRI-certified for organic gardening.